google-cloud-nightscout/google-cloud-nightscout.github.io/docs/MaintenanceReminder.md

 #### **Why this matters**
 If a Google Cloud payment issue occurs, your project may be suspended or deleted and your Nightscout data could be permanently lost.

-You must also log in to your FreeDNS account periodically.
-If you do not, the account will become dormant and your Nightscout site will stop working until you log in again.
+Additionally, you must log in to your FreeDNS account periodically.
+If the account becomes dormant, your Nightscout site will go offline until you log in again to reactivate it.

 #### **Twice-yearly maintenance checklist**
+1- [Restart the server](./Restart.md).
+Wait 10 minutes to ensure the system is fully back up.
-1- Use the [Backup guide](./DatabaseBackup.md) to create a backup on your virtual machine.
+2- Use the [Backup guide](./DatabaseBackup.md) to create a backup on your virtual machine.
-2- Download the backup file to your computer.
+3- Download the backup file to your computer.
-3- Upload the backup file to secure cloud storage (such as Google Drive).
+4- Upload the backup file to secure cloud storage (such as Google Drive).
-4- Log in to your FreeDNS account to keep it active.
+5- Log in to your FreeDNS account to keep it active.

 These steps take only a few minutes and greatly reduce the risk of data loss or service interruption.